davidcarslaw/davidcarslaw.github.io/content/project/vehicle-emissions/index.md

 Recent work has considered the potentially important effect of ambient temperature in affecting emissions of NO$_x$ from light duty diesel vehicles.
 This work for the first time measured at lower ambient temperatures than is typical for remote sensing campaigns.

-# Main findings and interests

-Below is a brief summary of our main findings and associated papers.

-- [Carslaw et al., (2011)]({{< ref "/publication/carslaw-2011-a/index.md" >}}) showed that based on extensive remote sensing measurements that NO$_x$ emissions were not decreasing as expected from light duty diesel vehicles and this lack of decrease could also be observed in the atmosphere.
-Coupled with increases in primary NO$_2$ emissions ([Carslaw, 2005]({{< ref "/publication/carslaw-2005-b/index.md" >}})), these two effects combined to produce the European "NO$_2$ problem".

-- Remote sensing in 2013 aimed to quantify the performance of urban bus retrofit technology using an SCRT technology.
-Results were encouraging but there were significant periods where the aftertreatment system was less than optimal, see [Carslaw et al., (2015)]({{< ref "/publication/carslaw-2015-c/index.md" >}}).

-- We showed that there was a strong ambient temperature dependence in light duty diesel NO$_x$ emissions following extensive measurement campaigns throughout 2017 and 2018 [Grange et al., (2019)]({{< ref "/publication/temperature-2019/index.md" >}}).This finding may have important implications for emissions inventories of road vehicle NO$_x$ emissions and imply emissions may be overestimated in summer and underestimated in winter.

-- The first measurements of NO$_2$ in the UK were made in London [Carslaw and Rhys-Tyler (2013)]({{< ref "/publication/carslaw-2013-c/index.md" >}}).
-This work also showed the large differential performance of emissions control on vehicles and especially urban buses.

-The focus during the latter half of 2019 will be the measurement of Heavy Duty Vehicles using the Denver FEAT.